Azure/azure-quickstart-templates/101-lustre-client-server-create/README.md

 * Creates 2 or more Intel Lustre 2.7 client virtual machines using Azure gallery CentOS 6.6 or 7.0 image and mounts an existing Intel Lustre file-system
 * These Lustre client nodes are added in an availability set for HA
 * Public IP will be attached to the client0 node.
 That node can be accessed via SSH [dnsNamePrefix].[region].cloudapp.azure.com.
+* To run this template you must first deploy a Lustre cluster in your subscription and use the existing virtual network when deploying the clients.